mercedes-benz/acentrik/helm-charts/EDGE_NODE_CLUSTER.md

 ### Initialize database

-The newly created edge node Cluster must be initialized after the installation completed.
+The newly created Edge Computing Cluster must be initialized after the installation completed.

 Assuming your Operator-Service (operator-api) is running on namespace 'ocean-operator' with port 8050, perform the following actions.